Buying a European Caravan? Look out for the following issues

 The tow hitch

-As the tow vehicle accelerates, decelerates, and turns in different directions, these forces are transferred via the front bulkhead (usually inside the front gas locker) to the rest of the caravan by way of the floor and sidewalls.
-The front bulkhead is, therefore, an area that is most likely to start moving.
-To check if your front bulkhead has movement, ensure the four outer steadies are lifted off the ground, and only the jockey wheel is down, or attach it to a tow vehicle.
-Open the gas locker and look where the bulkhead meets the sidewalls; get someone else to move the caravan up and down using the front wall handles; if there is only the slightest movement at the bulkhead-to-wall connection, your problems have already started.
+The tow hitch and its components experience the greatest forces within the caravan.
+When the tow vehicle accelerates, decelerates, or turns, these forces are transmitted through the front bulkhead (which is typically located inside the front gas locker) to the rest of the caravan via the floor and sidewalls.
+Consequently, the front bulkhead is the area most prone to movement.
+To check for any movement in your front bulkhead, ensure that the four outer steadies are lifted off the ground, leaving only the jockey wheel on the ground, or attach the caravan to a tow vehicle.
+Then, open the gas locker and observe where the bulkhead meets the sidewalls.
+Have someone else move the caravan up and down using the handles on the front wall.
+If you notice even the slightest movement at the connection between the bulkhead and the sidewalls, it indicates that issues may already be developing.

 If there is movement, don't despair.